matejbizjak/kumuluzee-nats/core/README.md

 ```

 #### Annotation
-We have to annotate the interface with `@RegisterNatsClient`, where we can specify the connection the client will use.
+We have to annotate an interface with `@RegisterNatsClient`, where we can specify the connection a client will use.

 Each method must be annotated with `@Subject`, but there are two options:
 - method annotation